 This is what it looks like (click the little image if you want to see a bigger one; the large image is just under 100kB):

 This lamp driver is a grossly asymmetric version of what Papadopoulos and Serafetinides (see the reference at the end of this page) call a doubler circuit, but might more formally be described as an LC inversion circuit.
-The main store is a Maxwell capacitor that is rated 0.089 microfarad at 75 kV (The tall white thing just right of center in the photo), and the secondary store is a pair of 3.6 nanofarad barium titanate ceramic "doorknob" capacitors in series, so they add up to 1.8 nanofarads (the two darkish red cylindrical objects below the spark gap switch, which is the white cylindrical object on the left side of the Maxwell cap).
+The main energy storage is provided by a Maxwell capacitor that is rated 0.089 microfarad at 75 kV (The tall white thing just right of center in the photo), and the secondary store is a pair of 3.6 nanofarad barium titanate ceramic "doorknob" capacitors in series, so they add up to 1.8 nanofarads (the two darkish red cylindrical objects below the spark gap switch, which is the white cylindrical object on the left side of the Maxwell cap).
 That represents a ratio of almost 50:1.
-The smaller capacitor serves mainly to initiate conduction in the spark gap very thoroughly, which abruptly overvolts the flashlamp, turning it on very firmly.
-It is possible that the doorknob/switch side of this circuit "rings down" somewhat to a negative voltage, thus turning the lamp on even harder than the power supply voltage (typically about 30kV) otherwise would; I don’t yet know.
+The smaller capacitor serves to initiate conduction in the spark gap quickly and thoroughly, which abruptly overvolts the flashlamp, turning it on very firmly.
+It is conceivable that the doorknob/switch side of this circuit "rings down" somewhat to a negative voltage, thus turning the lamp on even harder than the power supply voltage (typically about 30kV) otherwise would; but I don’t know.
 That was certainly my intention; measuring it, however, is another story.
 It is not trivial to instrument these things!